Mechanistic Data Attribution: Tracing the Training Origins of Interpretable LLM Units: Mechanistic Data Attribution Framework

 \subsection{MDA Framework}

-While standard Training Data Attribution~(TDA) methods typically quantify the influence of training samples on the global model loss across the entire parameter space, we extend this paradigm by proposing the two-stage \textit{Mechanistic Data Attribution~(MDA)} framework~(\cref{fig:framework}).
+While standard training data attribution~(TDA) methods typically quantify the influence of training samples on the global model loss across the entire parameter space, we extend this paradigm by proposing the three-stage MDA framework~(\cref{fig:framework}).
 MDA enables the attribution of fine-grained, component-level behaviors to specific training data, allowing for a more localized and mechanistic understanding of model development.

 \paragraph{Stage 1: Localizing Interpretable Units.} The MDA framework is formally characterized by a three-tuple $(\mu, \pi, f_\text{probe})$.
 Specifically, we first define a monitoring metric $\mu$, which serves as a quantitative indicator for identifying specific interpretable units (e.g., the prefix-matching score for induction heads~\citep{olsson2022context}).
 Guided by this metric, we localize the target unit and isolate its associated parameter subspace $\theta_\text{sub}$ with the subspace projection $\pi$.
 Building upon a mechanistic understanding of the identified unit, we then design a probing function $f_\text{probe}$ (which may be identical to $\mu$) along with a corresponding evaluation dataset $\mathcal{D}_\text{probe}$ to assess the functional efficacy of the target unit.
-A summary of common design choices for $(\mu, \pi, f_\text{probe})$ across attention heads, neurons, and SAE features in \cref{tab:mechanism_instantiation_app}~(Appendix~\ref{app:mechanism_instantiation}).
+A summary of common design choices for $(\mu, \pi, f_\text{probe})$ across attention heads, neurons, and SAE features is presented in \cref{tab:mechanism_instantiation_app}~(Appendix~\ref{app:mechanism_instantiation}).

 \paragraph{Stage 2: Unit-Specific Influence Calculation.} To capture the contribution of data to the behavior of the target unit rather than generic token prediction, we replace the standard validation loss $\mathcal{L}(z_\text{test})$ in \cref{eq:inf_score} with $f_\text{probe}(\theta, \mathcal{D}_\text{probe})$.
-Combining with the specified $\theta_\text{sub}$, the influence of a training sample $z$ on the interpretable unit is~(formal derivation in Appendix~\ref{app:derive}):
+Combining with the specified $\theta_\text{sub}$, the influence of a training sample $z$ on the interpretable unit is~(formal derivation in Appendix~\ref{app:theory}):

-where $\hat{H}_{\theta_\text{sub}}^{-1}$ is the EKFAC-approximated inverse Hessian computed exclusively within the subspace $\theta_\text{sub}$.
-Algorithm~\ref{alg:mda} (Appendix~\ref{app:mechanism_instantiation}) provides the full procedural details for the MDA calculation.
+where $\hat{H}_{\theta_\text{sub}}^{-1}$ is the EK-FAC-approximated inverse Hessian computed exclusively within the subspace $\theta_\text{sub}$.
+Algorithm~\ref{alg:mda} provides the full procedural details for the MDA calculation.